Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Under the Status of Forces Agreement (SOFA), you are allowed to ship one vehicle to Japan duty free.
 However, there are certain requirements which must be met.

 Modifications may have to be made to the emissions system and/or lights of the vehicle.
-This may involve installation of $3,000 to $10,000worth of anti-pollution and other devices to a U.S. manufactured vehicle prior to its registration here.
+This may involve installation of $3,000 to $10,000 worth of anti-pollution and other devices to a U.S. manufactured vehicle prior to its registration here.

-You must have had the vehicle registered in your name before processing any PCS paperwork.
-(In other words: you can't get a set of orders, begin the PCS/HHG process, and then buy a car and expect to have it shipped.)
+You must have had the vehicle registered in your name before processing any PCS paperwork (In other words: you can't get a set of orders, begin the PCS/HHG process, and then buy a car and expect to have it shipped).

-Specific instructions outlining the steps to register a vehicle may be picked up at the Vehicle Registration Office after your arrival.
+Specific instructions outlining the steps to register a vehicle may be picked up at the Vehicle Registration Office (VRO) after your arrival.

-As the Navy POV shipment Waiver authority for Japan I have not approved any waivers for EV's to Japan.
 Storage is authorized and approved for all EV's and IAL can store:

 Verbatim from IAL, "... we have had Tesla's in storage and we actually have a few sitting in storage right now.
 We keep them plugged in per Tesla's recommendation so no issues with the battery running low.
 We have had some issues when they require an update to the software system.
 Typically only the owner can access the update privileges so there have been times where the owner has to add us as an authorized service provider so that we can re-flash the computer in order for a critical update to be done.
 Once that is done, we are good to go.
 I will add one thing about Tesla's in shipment.
 The owner can access their app and check on the vehicle at any time.
 This does cause the car to "activate" which does use battery power.
 We have had owners constantly check on their Tesla in transit which has Caused some lower charge issues.
 We are able to plug them in at VPCs and sometimes at the port as necessary".